New The 1975 album 'Notes On A Conditional Form' – everything we know so far

 Do The 1975 have upcoming tour dates?

-The band are touring South America in the spring, before a North American tour in the early summer.
-They have started being announced for festivals too, including Reading + Leeds.
+The band toured South America in the spring, ahead of a North American stint in the early summer.
+In August, they topped the bill at Reading & Leeds festivals with a set described by NME as “a politically-charged and empowering triumph for Britain’s biggest band”.